hugsy/gef/docs/commands/config.md

 ## Command config ##

-In addition to reading its config from _~/.gef.rc~, `gef` can also be configured at runtime with the `gef config` command.
+`gef` reads its config from a file which is by default located at `~/.gef.rc`, but which can also be specified via the `GEF_RC` environment variable.
+In addition, `gef` can also be configured at runtime with the `gef config` command.

 To view all settings for all commands loaded:
 ```